bacpop/ggCaller/docs/usage.rst

 .. important::
-    Ensure you have write access to the directories where the FASTA/FASTQ files are saved, as ggCaller saves intermediate files in the same locations.
+    Ensure you have write access to the directories where the FASTA/FASTQ files are saved, as ggCaller saves intermediate FMINDEX files in the same locations.

 To generate the input file for ggCaller, navigate inside the directory containing the genomes, and run::